-- Members admitted to hospitals who are receiving acute dialysis (Once discharged, however, chronic dialysis will be covered in full if received from a Network provider). - Members who were registered on the programme and accessed their treatment at a non-network provider prior to 1 January 2018. - Patients transferred to the following types of facilities and requiring dialysis: - 1.
-Sub-acute facilities (Step-down facility); - 2.
-Private rehabilitation facilities; and - State hospitals. - Out-of-area visits: Beneficiaries who are unable to receive treatment from their regular provider due to travel must obtain prior authorisation to continue treatment at a Network provider at their destination, such as holiday dialysis. - Cases where there is no Network provider within a 50 km radius of the GEMS member's place of residence or work.
+- Members admitted to hospitals who are receiving acute dialysis.
+Once discharged, however, chronic dialysis will be covered in full only if received from a Renal Dialysis Network provider. - Members who were registered on the programme and accessed their treatment at a non-network provider prior to 1 January 2018.

+Patients transferred to the following types of facilities for dialysis:

+- 1. Sub-acute facilities (Step-down facility). - 2.
+Private rehabilitation facilities. - 3.
+State hospitals. - Out-of-area visits: Beneficiaries who are unable to receive treatment from their regular provider due to travelling must obtain prior authorisation to continue treatment at a Renal Dialysis Network provider at their destination, such as holiday dialysis. - Cases where there is no Renal Dialysis Network provider within a 50 km radius of the GEMS member's place of residence or work.

-A list of GEMS Network providers can be found at www.gems.gov.za
+A list of GEMS Renal Dialysis Network providers can be found at www.gems.gov.za